EronWright/pulsar-hackathon-2021-projects-watermarking/README.md

 }

 ```
 The consumer may also obtain the latest watermark via the `Consumer` interface.
 This should be called after `read` or `readAsync` completes.
-To accelerate the receipt of watermarks, any outstanding async read is automatically completed with a `null` mesasage.
+To accelerate the receipt of watermarks, any outstanding async read is automatically completed with a `null` message.
 Open question as to whether an exception would be better.
-Suggest apps use `read` with a timeout if the synhronous approach is preferred.
+Suggest apps use `read` with a timeout if the synchronous approach is preferred.

 ```
 public interface Consumer<T> extends Closeable {